DDT Calculator Guide: How to Calculate Perfect Water Temperature for Bread Baking

 What is DDT in bread baking?

 DDT stands for Desired Dough Temperature - the target temperature you want your dough to reach after mixing.
-It's typically 24-26°C (75-79°F) for most breads and is crucial for consistent fermentation.
+It’s typically 24-26°C (75-79°F) for most breads and is crucial for consistent fermentation.
+I use 24°C for sourdough and 25°C for yeasted breads.

 How do I calculate water temperature for bread?

 Use the DDT formula: Water Temp = (DDT × 3) - Room Temp - Flour Temp - Friction Factor.
 For recipes with preferment, use (DDT × 4) and also subtract preferment temperature.
+Measure all temps with a thermometer for accuracy.

 What is friction factor in bread baking?